AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/transaction-reports-billable-apis.md

 -->

-## Processus d’AEM facturation {#billable--form-centric-aem-workflows}
+## Workflows AEM basés sur l’utilisation de Forms facturables {#billable--form-centric-aem-workflows}

-Les étapes Affecter des tâches et des services de document des processus d’AEM basés sur l’utilisation de Forms sont comptabilisées comme des transactions.
+Les étapes Affecter des tâches et des services de document des workflows AEM basés sur l’utilisation de Forms sont comptabilisées comme des transactions.
 Si une étape de workflow comptabilise une transaction et que le workflow ne se termine pas, le nombre de transactions n’est pas inversé.

 <!--
 Assign task and document services steps of Form-centric AEM Workflows on OSGi and all the renditions of interactive communication and are accounted as transactions.
 Previewing an interactive communication on the author instance and previewing on the publish instance using Agent UI are not accounted as transactions.
 If a workflow step accounts a transaction and the workflow fails to complete, the transaction count is not reversed.